awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-efs-mounting.md

 This error can happen if an Amazon EC2 instance was connected to one file system and one mount target with a specified IP address, and then that file system and mount target were deleted\.
 If you create a new file system and mount target to connect to that Amazon EC2 instance with the same mount target IP address, this issue can occur\.

 **Action to Take**
 You can resolve this error by unmounting the file system, and then remounting the file system on the Amazon EC2 instance\.
-For more information about unmounting your Amazon EFS file system, see [Unmounting File Systems](mounting-fs-mount-cmd-general.md#unmounting-fs)\.
+For more information about unmounting your Amazon EFS file system, see [Unmounting file systems](mounting-fs-mount-cmd-general.md#unmounting-fs)\.

 ## Unmounting a File System Fails<a name="troubleshooting-unmounting"></a>